-Hepatitis B (HBV) is a virus that infects and can damage the liver.
-It is passed from one person to another when the blood or sexual fluids of an HBV infected person gets into another persons blood stream through openings in the skin (punctures, cuts, sores) or through the mucosal membranes (nose, genitals).
-Hepatitis B can live outside of the body for several days.
+Hepatitis B (hep B or HBV) is a virus that infects and can damage the liver.
+It is passed from one person to another when a body fluid infected with the hepatitis B virus, such as the blood or semen of an HBV-infected person, gets into another person's bloodstream.
+The infected fluid may enter through openings in the skin (punctures, cuts, sores) or through the mucosal membranes (nose, genitals).
+Hepatitis B can live outside of the body for at least seven days.

 Hepatitis B can be acute (short-term) or chronic (long-term).

 Chronic Hepatitis B can cause permanent damage to the liver and could lead to cirrhosis, liver failuer and liver cancer.

 There is a vaccine to prevent hepatitis B — three doses provides full protection.

 If you are pregnant, or thinking about having a baby, learn about hepatitis B and pregnancy

 Whether you have health insurance or are uninsured, you can find free or low-cost hep B care and treatment, as well as extra support throughout the process.

 Select your borough to find a Hep B testing, care and treatment center near you.
 Call to make an appointment.

 1281 Franklin Avenue

 Seventh Avenue Family Health Center at NYU Langone